BlockByBlock/CorrectBase/README.md

-# Differential GNSS and RTK - Work In Progress
+# :earth_asia: RTK - Work In Progress

-##### Hello There!
+##### :round_pushpin: Hello There!

-This readme shares the design of Differential GNSS and future integration of the correction measurements to be transmitted over DDS or as a ROS2 service.
+This readme shares the design of RTK GNSS and future integration of the correction measurements to be transmitted over DDS or as a ROS2 service.

 ### Installation

 Installing of RTKexplorer's RTKLIB

 ```
 $ git submodule update --init --recursive